techno-nerd/SmartCane/data-collection/CaptureImage/components/note.md

 ## SaveImage.js

 This script takes the image URI and sends it to the node server.
+Single click means non-hazard, long press means hazard

 <b>Ensure</b>:
 1. The node server is running